kay27/MineClone5/README.md

 The main goal of **MineClone 5** is to be a clone of Minecraft and to be released as free software.

 * **Target of development: Minecraft Java Edition latest version**
-* MineClone5 also includes Optifine features supported by the Minetest
+* MineClone 5 also includes Optifine features supported by the Minetest
 * In general, Minecraft is aimed to be cloned as good as possible
 * Cloning the gameplay has highest priority
 * MineClone 5 will use different assets, but with a similar style